Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/messaging-system.md

 ---
 id: messaging-system
 title: Messaging System and RPCs
+description: An introdution to the messaging system in MLAPI covering RPC's and Custom Messages
 ---

+The MLAPI has two parts to it's messaging system.
+[RPC messages](about-rpc.md) and [Custom Messages](custom-messages.md).
+Both types have sub types that change their behaviour, functionality and performance.

+## RPC Messages

 The multiplayer framework provides two main network constructs to execute logic on either server-side or client-side: [`ServerRpc`](message-system/serverrpc.md) and [`ClientRpc`](message-system/clientrpc.md).
 This concept is often called Remote Procedure Call (RPC) and has wide adoption across the industry.